SLAUC91/SDS/README.md

 Software Distribution Service (C++)

 ##Summary
-Act as a Secure Distribution Framework between a Client and Server, that will directly recieve and map encrypted modules directly into memory without the need to map anything on the harddrive.
-Masks any network connection and data sent and recieved using WinAPI.
+A Secure Distribution Framework between a Client and Server, that will directly receive and map encrypted modules directly into memory without the need to map anything on the hard drive.
+Masks any network connection and data sent and received using WinAPI.

-##Timeline
-Will be uploaded soon once I finish running some tests on the internal build.
+#Specifics
+- Multithreaded TCP Server that will send you a specific DLL/Module to be loaded into your target process.
+- Byte data sent over a network using the TCP protocol and Windows Socket API (WSA).
+- Client map the DLL/Module into the target process memory and spawns a thread.
+- DLL/Module data is never saved on the hard drive only memory.

+#In-Development
+- Have not decided whether I want to add any authentication since it is rather trivial and there are multiple frameworks that allow you to access a database via SQL.
+- Encryption.
+- General Improvements.